Fish and Wildlife Service, Interior.

 Notice of availability.

 Pursuant to the Endangered Species Act (ESA) and the National Environmental Policy Act (NEPA), we, the U.S. Fish and Wildlife Service (Service), have received an incidental take permit (ITP) application, draft habitat conservation plan (HCP), and a draft Implementing Agreement (IA) from Pioneer Trail Wind Farm, LLC (applicant), located in Ford and Iroquois Counties, Illinois.
 If approved, the ITP would authorize incidental take of two species of bats (covered species): the Indiana bat, a federally endangered species, and northern long-eared bat, proposed for Federal listing under the ESA.
 In accordance with the NEPA, the Service has prepared a draft Environmental Assessment (EA) in response to the permit application.
-We invite public comment on the ITP application, draft HCP, draft IA, and draft EA.
+We Start Printed Page 45842invite public comment on the ITP application, draft HCP, draft IA, and draft EA.

 To ensure consideration, please send your written comments on or before September 22, 2014.

 Send written comments via U.S. mail to the Field Supervisor, U.S. Fish and Wildlife Service, Rock Island Field Office, 1511 47th Avenue, Moline, IL 61265; by facsimile to 309-757-5807; or by electronic mail to RockIsland@fws.gov.